John Mayer: Dead & Company

 Since 2015, Mayer has been touring with Bob Weir, Bill Kreutzmann and Mickey Hart of the Grateful Dead.
-Founding bassist Phil Lesh has notably declined to participate in the project, although he has performed with Mayer on a few occasions since Dead & Company began.
+Founding bassist Phil Lesh had notably declined to participate in the project, although he did perform with Mayer on a few occasions since Dead & Company began.
 The role of bassist in Dead & Company has instead been played by Oteil Burbridge of the Allman Brothers Band.
 Jeff Chimenti, who has toured with the various spin-offs of the Dead since the 1990s, is the group's keyboardist.

-Although Mayer had been familiar with the music of the Grateful Dead since at least high school, he began to develop a strong interest in their music in 2011 after hearing their song Althea by chance on Pandora radio.
+Although Mayer had been familiar with the music of the Grateful Dead since at least high school, he began to develop a strong interest in their music in 2011 after hearing their song "Althea" by chance on Pandora radio.
 In 2015, while the Dead's Fare Thee Well shows with Trey Anastasio were also being planned, Mayer performed "Althea" with Weir on The Late Late Show, along with "Truckin'".
 Weir was impressed with Mayer's take on the material and began planning to work with him after the Fare Thee Well shows, despite them being billed as something of finale for the band and its legacy.
 Weir discussed the genesis of the band and his thoughts about working with Mayer in an interview with Rolling Stone in 2016:

 The thought of pop singer Mayer stepping in for Jerry Garcia was met with some initial skepticism by both fans and music critics, but the shows have since been well received.
 The band continues to tour 2022 and has considered recording a studio album consisting of songs from the Grateful Dead catalog and potentially some originals.
 In a 2017 interview with Rolling Stone, Lesh praised the band's performances and explained his decision not to take part: